The definitive guide to SLAM & mobile mapping

 The evolution of SLAM

 Due to the rapid growth of computing power since the 1980s – not to mention the availability of freely downloadable code from companies like Google – SLAM is now used in a wide variety of applications.
 In fact, you’ll see it in virtually every application where a machine requires a live 3D map of its surroundings to operate.
+This development in technology has helped us understand how to implement SLAM across different platforms and environments, enhancing the capabilities of mobile mapping systems.

 Here are just a few applications that rely on SLAM technology:

-• Autonomous consumer robotics (like drones or vacuum cleaners)
+- Autonomous consumer robotics (like drones or vacuum cleaners)

-• Self-driving cars
+- Self-driving cars

-• Smartphone augmented reality apps
+- Smartphone augmented reality apps

-• Mobile 3D mapping systems
+- 3D mobile mapping systems

 SLAM and mobile mapping